Cricket: Sandeep Lamichhane taken into custody on rape charges on return to Nepal

 “My health condition is gradually improving and I am planning to return to Nepal as soon as possible to vehemently fight back (against the allegations).”

-Soon afterwards Nepali police said they had sought help from Interpol with a “diffusion” notice asking member countries for their cooperation in bringing Lamichhane back to the country to face charges.
+Soon afterwards, Nepali police said they had sought help from Interpol with a “diffusion” notice asking member countries for their cooperation in bringing Lamichhane back to the country to face charges.

 About 2,300 rape cases were reported in Nepal in the last fiscal year, according to police, but rights workers say many more assaults go unreported.

-Only a handful of women in Nepal spoke out during the #MeToo movement and the accused have faced little or no repercussions over the allegations.
+Only a handful of women in Nepal spoke out during the global #MeToo movement and those accused have faced little or no repercussions.

+“Victims are now speaking up and there is hope in how the police is taking action.
+But laws are not enough...
+A lot needs to be done to push societal change,” said Mohna Ansari, a former member of the National Human Rights Commission.

+Public opinion on the case has been divided, with many supporting the hugely popular cricketer.

-The accusations against Lamichhane come after the recent conviction of popular Nepali actor Paul Shah for sexual misconduct with a minor.
+The accusations against Lamichhane come after the conviction in early September of popular Nepali actor Paul Shah for sexual misconduct with a minor.

 He was sentenced to two and a half years in prison and ordered to pay his victim compensation.